This three-week route suggestion starts in Gauteng and ends in the Western Cape.

 Mlilwane Wildlife Sanctuary is Swaziland’s pioneer conservation area and a beautiful, secluded sanctuary situated in the Kingdom’s Ezulwini Valley, ‘Valley of Heavens’.

 Enjoy the sanctuary’s nature by foot, horse or mountain bike (available for hire).
 Just fancy relaxing?
 Enjoy a sundowner or savour a delicious meal at the popular Hippo Haunt Restaurant overlooking an exceptionally picturesque pool teaming with birdlife.
 Sit back, enjoy the resident game walking by or cool off by taking a dip in the rest camp’s swimming pool.
+By now you probably realise that you made a good purchase from Camper Sales and your new motorhome or 4×4 camper is running sweetly.

 Day 7 Hluhluwe – Bushbaby Lodge.